rugbyprof/4553-Spatial-DS/Assignments/10-Program-6/README.md

 <sup>source: https://en.wikipedia.org/wiki/Decimal_degrees </sup>

 The `terrorism collection` contains the following precision where key = precision (decimal places) and value = count.
 So the majority of the collection (120000+) contain 6 decimals or more.
+This is only relevant
 >- {0: 50, 1: 2980, 2: 2918, 3: 1085, 4: 2781, 5: 15027, 6: 125325, 7: 1593, 8: 494}
 >- {0: 188, 1: 3283, 2: 3271, 3: 663, 4: 4005, 5: 18176, 6: 120556, 7: 1573, 8: 513, 9: 25}